1j01/ooplie/README.md

 The first aim will be to get it usable as an imperative interpreter for simple shell scripts.
 Scripts will be able to use a shebang comment like `#!/usr/bin/env ooplie`, or hopefully `#!/bin/english`. (`sh`, `bash`, `ksh`, `zsh`, `english`!)

-Next, Ooplie should have a good module system.
+Ooplie should have a good module system.
 You should be able to easily write wrappers for modules on [npm][] to give them lingual interfaces.
 File system support and other things should be implemented this way.
 How the interop should work is not entirely decided.